What You Should Know about Jewish Prayer Garb

 Skullcaps (kippah is the singular, kippot is the plural in Hebrew) are head coverings that are most often round and relatively small, covering only the top or back of the head.
 Historically kippot were worn by Jewish men and boys during worship (and at other times) as a sign of respect to God.

-In Reform congregations today, both men and women wear kippot if they choose to do so, as part of their personal spiritual practice, a sign of respect, or to help them achieve a special frame of mind for spirituality, or prayerfulness.
+In Reform congregations today, anyone may wear kippot if they choose to do so, as part of their personal spiritual practice, a sign of respect, or to help them achieve a special frame of mind for spirituality, or prayerfulness.
 Wearing a kippah is not required – for Jews or for people from other faith or cultural traditions – although visitors may opt to do so as a sign of respect.
 Some people secure their kippah to their head with bobby pins or metal hair clips.
 For those who do not, if their kippah falls to the ground, some will kiss it before placing it back on their head.

 Congregations often have kippot available in a small basket or other container near the entrance to the worship space.
 While the kippot provided by congregations tend to be plain and black, Judaica stores and online retailers sell a wide variety of kippot in different colors and materials to suit all tastes.
 In addition to scenes of Jerusalem, Jewish stars, and Hebrew names, other designs, such as sports logos, cartoon characters, flags, and more may adorn kippot.
 Often, special kippot are made for life cycle events such as baby namings, b’nei mitzvah, and weddings.